300 Grams: How Many Milliliters? Understanding the Relationship Between Weight and Volume

 Density = Mass / Volume

 Often expressed in grams per milliliter (g/mL) or kilograms per liter (kg/L), density is crucial for converting between weight and volume.
-For instance, the density of water is approximately 1 g/mL.
 This means 1 gram of water occupies a volume of 1 milliliter.
-However, other substances have different densities.
+That said, other substances have different densities.
+To give you an idea, the density of water is approximately 1 g/mL.
 A gram of oil will occupy a larger volume than a gram of water, because oil is less dense.

 Why There's No Single Answer for 300 Grams to Milliliters